RNVizion/rnv-mcp-identity/SPEC.md

 The third gate is load-bearing.
 Without it, a layer that refuses everything would pass `correct-refusal` trivially; `false-refusal` is what keeps the system honest as the rules grow.

-## 6. Threat model (stub, to expand with the data model)
+## 7. Threat model (stub, to expand with the operations sequence)

 - **Identity spoofing:** a caller claims an identity it doesn't hold.
 Mitigated by proof-of-possession (WPT), attestation (EAT), and signature verification (RFC 9421).
 - **Scope escalation:** an authenticated agent attempts actions beyond its capabilities.
 Mitigated by a per-call capability check that denies by default.
 - **Audit evasion:** actions taken without an attributable identity.
-Mitigated by the section 4 invariant: no `unknown` caller is allowed to act, so every allowed call binds to a verified identity.
+Mitigated by the section 4.2 invariant: no `unknown` caller is allowed to act, so every allowed call binds to a `(sub, controller)` pair.

-## 7. The L4 boundary
+## 8. The L4 boundary

 The boundary is the first multi-hop: when an agent must act on a second system on behalf of the first, or delegate attenuated authority across a trust domain.
 That needs holder-attenuable delegation and cross-protocol binding, which the field has no unified answer for yet (AIMS's authorization section reads "TODO Security"; the AIP survey finds no single draft that unifies it).
 This layer stops at the single-deployment edge and marks that edge explicitly in code, so the gap is visible rather than papered over.

-## 8. To fill (next pass)
+## 9. To fill (next pass)

-- The identity data model: concrete claim set for the agent identity and the owner binding.
-- The L1 / L2 / L3 operations: the exact sequence for resolve, verify, and authorize.
+- The L1 / L2 / L3 operations: the exact sequence for resolve, verify, and authorize on a call.
 - The capability naming convention for L3 scopes.
-- The wire format for carrying identity and proof alongside an MCP request.
+- The wire format: how the identity token and its proof ride alongside an MCP request (headers, binding to the request).
 - The machine-readable `deny` and `unknown` reason vocabulary.